yshevtsova/paper/paper.md

 Eugenia Shevtsova
-How to write a paper in Git
+How to write a paper in Git better title

 Introductions
 Blah blah blah blahhh more blahhh and even more blahh